Wealthbox vs Redtail: which CRM actually fits your RIA?

 Where Wealthbox wins

 The interface is the obvious headline, but the real advantage is speed.
 Advisors on Wealthbox consistently report less time spent on data entry and navigation.
-The workflow builder is visual and intuitive — you can set up a new-client onboarding sequence in minutes without calling support.
+The workflow builder is visual and easy to use, you can set up a new-client onboarding sequence in minutes without calling support.
 The mobile app is genuinely useful for advisors who work between offices or travel to client meetings.

 Where Redtail wins